Treatment With Pitts 21 Braces

 All metal braces may look the same, but it's what's under the hood that matters most.
 Pitts 21 changes how orthodontists think about treatment and what braces can do for your smile.

-The first difference is that we don’t have to use colors ties anymore to hold the wire to the brace.
+The first difference is that we don’t have to use color ties anymore to hold the wire to the brace.
 Even though the color ties may look nice at first, they tend to fade quickly and absorb plaque at a high rate.

 By getting rid of the ties, your oral hygiene is greatly improved because of one less thing trapping plaque in your mouth.

 The inside of the brace is square instead of rectangular.
 That may not mean much to you, but it gives control to Drs.
 Ollins to quickly move your teeth more efficiently.
 This could mean less treatment time in braces.

 Even though we value your treatment's results versus how long you're in treatment, we've noticed treatment times have been decreasing.

 Before applying the brackets, your doctor and our team will collect photos and X-rays of your mouth.
 Sometimes we'll use our iTero scanner to scan each of your teeth and the layout of your gums and mouth.
 If necessary, this process takes 10-15 minutes and provides an extremely accurate 3D view of your mouth.

 Once the records and optional scan are complete, the data will be used to help formulate a customized treatment plan, including how each tooth needs to be moved in order to get it in the best possible position. your doctor will then decide how to place the brackets based on this information.